sisatech/vorteil-documentation/doc/guides/quickstart/README.md

-# Quick start guide
+# Quick Start Guides

-Easy guides for getting started with Vorteil.
+Get familiarised with Vorteil with these helpful guides.